octocloudlabs/supercharge-docs/docs/walt/lab-5.md

 3. Do another command here!

 💡 **Instructor tip:**
-> The learner can run a shell scripts from the browser.
-This let's you teach all manner of command-line base techniques or have them practice important commands.
+> The learner can run a shell scripts and most shell commands from the intergrated terminal.
+These will all run in the Codespaces environment.
+This lets you teach all manner of command-line based techniques or have them practice important commands.

 [Go to next lab ](/walt/lab-6.html)